AyrA/CommandoCheatTool/docs/Game.md

 Due to rounding errors, you will occasionally fail to jump over it.
 Just keep trying, you will eventually make it.

+## Boots don't work in level 13 (Oil Refinery)

+You likely died after collecting them.
+Doing so still shows them as equipped sometimes, but you have to collect them again.

 ## Cannot complete level 14 (Crash Site)

 This level is in fact a bit weird.